frankkramer-lab/RCX-NetworkDifferences/README.md

 The example from section 1 illustrates how the differences of the two RCX-objects are tracked and visualized but it is kept very simple.
-This section shows how the `NetworkDifferences` aspect can be applied to a real life example whereby the two RCX objects represent breast cancer patients.
+This section shows how the NetworkDifferences aspect can be applied to a real life example whereby the two RCX objects represent breast cancer patients.

+## Extract the subnetworks

 The two RCX-objects can be extracted from the “Combined patient-specific breast cancer subnetworks” (UUID a420aaee-4be9-11ec-b3be-0ac135e8bacf on